See by:open filter

 Peter is a graduate of Brooklyn Law School where he served as executive articles editor for the Brooklyn Journal of Corporate, Financial, & Commercial Law.
 Peter is also a frequent author and contributor to the Distressed Download, Orrick's bankruptcy blog.
 Some of Peter's works have been published in nationwide publications such as Law360.

 Candice Andalia is a Managing Associate in Orrick's New York office and a member of the firm's Mass Torts and Product Liability practice.
-She represents clients in all phases of complex multi-party, consolidated, and class action litigation, and has handled significant actions involving the prescription drug and consumer products industries in federal and state courts, both at the trial and appellate levels.
+She represents clients in all phases of complex multi-party, consolidated, and class action litigation, and has successfully handled significant actions involving the prescription drug and consumer products industries in federal and state courts, both at the trial and appellate levels.
 Candice also has extensive experience white collar, investigations, and securities litigation including allegations of off-label promotion, anti-kickback statute violations, False Claims Act violations, Foreign Corrupt Practices Act violations, and other issues related to sales, marketing, and pricing practices.
+While Candice's most recent engagements include acting as a member of the Orrick teams successfully defending Johnson & Johnson and DISH, she has:

 In addition to her practice, Candice maintains an active pro bono practice handling civil and criminal appeals, with a special focus on cases in the service of Spanish-language speakers.